Sbuazjr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-File 0.
-Create a script that switches the current user to another.
+File 1. script that prints the effective username of the current user.